Occupational Therapist Assistant Courses

 This course presents an introduction to occupational therapy; including history, philosophical base, values, ethics, practice framework and clinical reasoning.
 Students will learn selected theories and frames of reference as they pertain to interventions in mental health, physical disabilities, pediatrics, and community practice areas.
 An overview of the occupational therapy process, including assessment, treatment planning, treatment implementation and discontinuation of intervention will be presented.
 Role delineation and collaboration of the occupational therapy assistant with other occupational therapy and health care personnel are discussed.

 This course will provide a framework for students to learn about common medical conditions seen by occupational therapy practitioners and to facilitate learning of these conditions from an occupational therapy perspective.
-It is not intended to emphasize treatment of a diagnosis, however students will learn about specific factors unique to given conditions that may impact an individual's occupational roles and functions.
+It is not intended to emphasize treatment of a diagnosis, however, students will learn about specific factors unique to given conditions that may impact an individual's occupational roles and functions.
 These factors must be understood and analyzed regarding the relative impact on the individual's occupational performance.
-The knowledge gained from this course is necessary pre-requisite to Physical Disabilities Practice.
+The knowledge gained from this course is a necessary prerequisite to Physical Disabilities Practice.

 This course presents the role of the Occupational Therapy Assistant in the psychosocial area of Occupational Therapy practice.
 Students will learn selected frames of reference, and explore the effects of psychosocial dysfunction on areas of occupation.
 Students will learn skills necessary to assess, implement and document intervention in a variety of mental health settings.
 Client factors, including culture and diversity, therapeutic interactions and methods are studied.
-Students will develop skills in administering invidual and group interventions, professional communication, conflict negotiation, and advocacy.
+Students will develop skills in administering individual and group interventions, professional communication, conflict negotiation, and advocacy.
 Course activities, site visits and Level I fieldwork opportunities will enable students to participate in and apply psychosocial principles to practice.

 Treatment of pediatric and adolescent conditions.
 Normal and delayed development of the infant, child and adolescent are explored.
-The lab component incorporates theoretical principles and provides opportunities for students to develop assessment, intervention planning an implementation, and documentation skills to address a range of childhood sensory-motor, cognitiv, and psychosocial performance deficits.
+The lab component incorporates theoretical principles and provides opportunities for students to develop assessment, intervention planning and implementation, and documentation skills to address a range of childhood sensory-motor, cognitive, and psychosocial performance deficits.
 Students will learn to adapt the environment, tools, materials, and occupations to meet the self-care, work/play, and leisure needs of the pediatric and adolescent population.
 Lab activities, site visits and Level I fieldwork opportunities will enable students to participate in and apply pediatric and adolescent treatment principles to practice.

 The course provides in-depth opportunities for students to develop assessment, intervention planning, intervention, and documentation skills to address a wide range of adult and geriatric physical disabilities and conditions typically treated by occupational therapy and occupational therapy assistants.
-Topics include but are not limited to stroke, spinal cord inury, fractures and joint replacements, head injury, and cardiopulmonary disorders.
+Topics include but are not limited to stroke, spinal cord injury, fractures and joint replacements, head injury, and cardiopulmonary disorders.
 The use of splinting, orthotics, modalities, and assistive technology in treatment will also be presented.
 Students will learn to adapt the environment, tools, materials, and occupations to meet the self-care, work/play, and leisure needs of the adult and geriatric population.
-Lab activities, site visits and Level I fieldwork opportunities will enable students to participate in and apply physical disabilities treatment principles to practice.
+Lab activities, site visits, and Level I fieldwork opportunities will enable students to participate in and apply physical disabilities treatment principles to practice.

 This course is designed to foster practical professional skills in critical thinking, using literature to make evidence based practice decisions and recommendations, and using theory to guide practice, all through the completion of a professional portfolio.